fengzhenqiong/Sky.Class.js/README.md

 console.log(po instanceof Student); //false console.log(ao instanceof Person); //false
 ```

-If parent is a function (**iif the first argument in Class() or Class.extend() is a function**), it will be regarded as the parent class of the the new cls generated, or else it will be regarded as a mixin.

 ```JavaScript
 var C1 = Class({ initialize: function () { console.log("C1 Initializer"); } });